COVID-19 Secure updates: 14 and 18 September 2020, and previous

 - high temperature (above 37.8°C)

 - Likewise, everyone involved at the shoot will be made aware that, should they develop symptoms within 21 days after the shoot, they have a responsibility to notify those in charge.
-This will facilitate contact tracing should others from the shoot become ill.
+As of 18 September 2020 it is a mandatory requirement to collect the names and contact phone numbers, and keep this data on file for 21 days, to support the track and trace process.

 - - -